A-20-1 Grade Appeal Procedure

 - The assignment of a grade by a substantial departure from the instructor's announced standards and requirements (normally announced in the course syllabus).

 - Grade Appeal Committee: The Grade Appeal Committee will consist of three full-time faculty members, one of whom is also a department chair.
 The members will be appointed by the COCC Academic Affairs Committee, which will also appoint the chair of the Grade Appeal Committee.
 To maintain the confidentiality of the hearing, only the Vice President for Instruction, Committee members, the instructor, and the student may be present at the proceedings.
-If a Committee member is unable to serve, perhaps due to involvement in the specific case being heard, the Vice President will appoint a substitute for that particular case.
+Members of the Bargaining Unit, as defined by the CBA, may also request a Faculty Forum representative be present in accordance with federal labor law.
+If a Committee member is unable to serve, perhaps due to a conflict of interest, the Vice President will appoint a substitute for that particular case.
 Committee members must be present at all hearings in order to vote following deliberations.

 The grade appeal must be initiated within the first three (3) weeks of the quarter immediately following the quarter in which the grade was assigned.
 (Exception: Grade appeals resulting from Spring Term will be initiated within the first three (3) weeks of Fall Term).
 Written notice of intent to appeal must be given to the Department Chair by the end of the third week of the quarter, and the formal written appeal must be received by the Vice President for Instruction by the end of the fourth week of the quarter.
 Responsibility: